TLS Oracles (zkTLS): Liberating Private Web Data with Cryptography

 TLS Oracles focus on harnessing the value of off-chain user data.
 In numerous scenarios, users’ off-chain data can be combined with on-chain data to meet business requirements, a common practice in on-chain scenarios.
 For instance, to engage with a permissioned DeFi protocol, Bob may need to establish a comprehensive profile comprising both off-chain identity records (e.g., the fulfillment of a certain age requirement) and on-chain data (e.g., historic trading volume).

-Furthermore, potential collaborations with other off-chain verification services, such as KryptonZK, which offers zero-knowledge based verifiable analytics on private big data, would also be possible.
+Furthermore, potential collaborations with other off-chain verification services, such as Provably, which offers zero-knowledge based verifiable analytics on private big data, would also be possible.
 Let’s take an example of a DeFi lending protocol where Bob needs to show that his average savings over the last months have been enough to access a P2P loan.
-Bob can attest the source of his financial data with a TLS oracle, and that the computed statistic (analytics), the average of his savings, has been computed correctly with an off-chain verification service like KryptonZK.
+Bob can attest the source of his financial data with a TLS oracle, and that the computed statistic (analytics), the average of his savings, has been computed correctly with an off-chain verification service like Provably.

 Closing Words